 In the first quarter of 2013, the Company completed 4,138 metres of diamond drilling, 12,726 metres of RC drilling and 25,161 metres of AC drilling.
-The diamond and RC drilling was focused on near-field extensions of mineralisation at the MM Prospect, both along strike and in the footwall and hangingwall lodes.
-The drilling programs extended the strike length of mineralisation at the MM Prospect by 25% to 1.9 kilometres as well as confirming continuity to a depth of 260 metres vertical.
+The diamond and RC drilling was focused on extensions to mineralisation at the MM Prospect, both along strike and in the footwall and hangingwall lodes.
+The drilling programs extended the strike length of mineralisation at the MM Prospect by 25% to 1.9 kilometres as well as confirming continuity to a depth of 260 vertical metres.
 Of note was the definition of a thick (approximately 15m true width), high-grade zone in the south of the mineralised system, which remains open at depth and to the south.
-The identification of this high-grade zone, combined with its continuity, has led to the generation of a legitimate underground exploration target.